A guide to how to use dairy substitutes in cooking and baking. Find out which dairy free substitutions will work best for you!

 Some non-dairy milks have unusual colors which look different from dairy milk.
 Nut milks are often a creamy pale color, and oat milk is more of a yellow color.
 Hemp milk is a beige shade and has a very earthy flavor that takes some getting used to.

 Rice milk is very non-allergenic, but can contain arsenic, so rice milk products are best avoided for children under age five.
-Rice milk is also the thinnest of the non-dairy milks, so it’s not my favorite for cooking and baking.
+Rice milk is also the thinnest of the non-dairy milks, so it’s not the best choice for a cream sauce or creamy soup.

 If you are replacing heavy cream in a recipe, then you’ll want to use canned, full-fat coconut milk.
 It is super thick and creamy and adds a lot of richness to the recipe.
 I love it for making curries.
 You can also use it to make coconut whipped cream.